 Few years back, the picturesque city of Auraganbad hit national headlines for all the wrong reasons, and caused a small tremor in a many a boardrooms.
 The city renowned as a tourist locale merci, Ajanta & Ellora caves, was going dry and it was not the citizens only who were going thirsty.
-Over the past few decades the city, because of its location and connectivity had become a hub of industrial activity, with scores of factories being set savingwaterindia1up.
+Over the past few decades the city, because of its location and connectivity had become a hub of industrial activity, with scores of factories being set up.
 The urbanisation was good for the people and the industry.
 Result, lot of foreign firms eagerly set up plant here, especially beer companies.
 There were over four distilleries and some six odd breweries, churning out Heineken, Budweiser, Carlsberg SAB Miller and other beers.
 But when the city went dry, the government clamped on the water supply.
 And the industrial activity in the city came to an almost grinding stop.
 Water, the commodity, that almost every took for granted, had become a primary factor.

 The Aurangabad incident almost became a fable in company boardrooms, with senior management scrambling to understand the severity of the issue, map the supply and put the contingency plan in place… if not to preserve water, at least for the sake of better profits and for fear of having operations shut down.
 Water is often termed as a life saver and life giver, but with the per capita of water decreasing at a rapid pace, one often questions the role of governments, societies and organizations and the methodologies to preserve and water.